memiiso/opendbt/docs/EXAMPLES.md

 dp.run(command="run")
 ```

-## Execute Python Model Locally
+## Executing Python Models Locally with dbt

-Using customized adapter and a custom materialization we can extend dbt to run local python code.
+By leveraging a customized adapter and a custom materialization, dbt can be extended to execute Python code locally.
-this is useful for the scenarios where data is imported from external API.
+This powerful capability is particularly useful for scenarios involving data ingestion from external APIs, enabling

-**Step-1:** Extend existing adapter, Add new adapter method which runs given python code.
-Here we are extending DuckDBAdapter and adding new method `submit_local_python_job` to it.
-This method executes given
+seamless integration within the dbt framework.

+**Step-1:** We'll extend an existing adapter (like `DuckDBAdapter`) to add a new method, `submit_local_python_job`.
+This
-python code as a subprocess
+method will execute the provided Python code as a subprocess.
 https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/opendbt/examples.py#L10-L26

-**Step-2:** Create materialization named `executepython`, In this materialization (from the jonja) we call this new(
+**Step-2:** Create a new materialization named `executepython`.
+This materialization will call the newly added
-above) adapter method to run compiled python code
+`submit_local_python_job` method from the custom adapter to execute the compiled Python code.

 https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/opendbt/macros/executepython.sql#L1-L26

-**Step-3:** Creating a sample python model using the `executepython` materialization. which is executed locally by dbt.
+**Step-3:** Let's create a sample Python model that will be executed locally by dbt using the executepython
+materialization.
 https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/tests/resources/dbttest/models/my_executepython_dbt_model.py#L1-L22

-## Enable Model-Level Orchestration Using Airflow
+## Orchestrating dbt Models with Airflow

-**Step-1:** Create Dag to run dbt project
+**Step-1:** Let's create an Airflow DAG to orchestrate the execution of your dbt project.
 https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/tests/resources/airflow/dags/dbt_workflow.py#L17-L32

 ![airflow-dbt-flow.png](assets%2Fairflow-dbt-flow.png)

-#### Create dag using subset of dbt models
+#### Creating Airflow DAG that selectively executes a specific subset of models from your dbt project.

 ```python
 from opendbt.airflow import OpenDbtAirflowProject